-Finding the right homeschool curriculum is an essential task for every family, but it can be a tiresome process as well.
+Finding the best homeschool curriculum is an essential task for every family, but it can be a tiresome process as well.
 With so much information out there, how do you know which homeschool curriculum to choose?
 What should you look for in a homeschool curriculum?

-1. Start with Goals
+1. Start With Your Goals

-2. Learning Style
+2. Find Your Child’s Learning Style

 - Is my child a visual, tactile, or auditory learner?